Fishing industry

-The fishing industry includes any industry or activity concerned with taking, culturing, processing, preserving, storing, transporting, marketing or selling fish or fish products.
-It is defined by the Food and Agriculture Organization as including recreational, subsistence and commercial fishing, and the related harvesting, processing, and marketing sectors.
+The fishing industry includes any industry or activity that takes, cultures, processes, preserves, stores, transports, markets or sells fish or fish products.
+It is defined by the Food and Agriculture Organization as including recreational, subsistence and commercial fishing, as well as the related harvesting, processing, and marketing sectors.
 The commercial activity is aimed at the delivery of fish and other seafood products for human consumption or as input factors in other industrial processes.
 The livelihood of over 500 million people in developing countries depends directly or indirectly on fisheries and aquaculture.

 The fishing industry is struggling with environmental and welfare issues, including overfishing and occupational safety.
 Additionally, the combined pressures of climate change, biodiversity loss and overfishing endanger the livelihoods and food security of a substantial portion of the global population.
+Stocks fished within biologically sustainable levels decreased from 90% in 1974 to 62.3% in 2021.

 Sectors

-There are three principal industry sectors according to the Food and Agriculture Organization as including recreational, subsistence and commercial fishing.
+The industry has three principal sectors that include recreational, subsistence or traditional, and commercial fishing.

-Other slightly different definitions exist, for example the Australian government uses: